Prateek-opps/To-study-and-implement-Operators-in-C-/README.md

    - If less than zero, it is negative.
    - If equal to zero, it is classified as zero.
 3. Display the appropriate classification result.

+Output:-

+Enter a number:

+4

+The number is positive

 ---